-Address Fund ction Data CRC or LRC -------------- ------------ ------------ followed by an 8-bit Function code, which commands the slave to perform a specific task, and has a value of 0 to 127 (0 to \$7F hexadecimal) - the most significant bit is always logic "0".
+Address Function Data CRC or LRC

+The master initiates a command by first sending the 8-bit Address value of the desired slave unit.
+This is followed by an 8-bit Function code, which commands the slave to perform a specific task, and has a value of 0 to 127 (0 to \$7F hexadecimal) - the most significant bit is always logic "0".
 The Data field may consist of any number of bytes.
 The Function specifies how many (if any) data bytes will follow.
 The CRC (RTU mode) or LRC (ASCII mode) field are error checking bytes that have a value calculated from the values of the preceding bytes of the ADU.